Do you enjoy playing Dungeons & Dragons but have a hard time gathering a group together?

 My favorite character sheet is color coded and is made to be folded into a half sheet

-Index Cards with the spell information on it work pretty well for those who like paper, but my favorite resource is this free app on the Google Play Store.
+Index Cards with the spell information on them work pretty well for those who like paper, but my favorite resource is this free app on the Google Play Store.

 Keeping Things Moving